flatironinstitute/CryoLike/docs/source/usage/imageConversion.rst

 and the TODO: XREF-API documentation,

 In addition, image conversion needs data describing the image capture apparatus--most notably defocus and phase shift information.
-This metadata is expected to come from the Star file or CryoSparc file.
+This metadata is expected to come from the Starfile or CryoSparc file.
 A full description of the expected file formats can be found in the :doc:`file formats documentation</usage/formats>`